The Making of a Fishing Museum

 Finally John Roles, the Keeper of Local History is on hand to advise us as we move towards formal museum registration.
 Some of the foregoing might have the ring of a headmaster's report, but the point has to made that this community projects such as the Brighton Toy Museum.
 Debra Grubb, the Director of Arts and Leisure, was always coming down onto the beach to see how the project was developing sometimes at weekends, as was Jessica Rutherford, Head of Museums.
 Both made things happen.
 The Museum gave us two large glass cases, Birthe Christensen, Head of Conservation, ensured that they came up to the required standards – difficult, as the Fishing Museum faces directly out to the sea.

+Model fishing boats were lent to us from the local history collection.
 Framed photographs of the seafront were given.
 Stella Beddoe, Keeper of Decorative Arts, sorted out and lent examples of 19 century pots for a display case in which we attempt to link boat’s names, such as the “Three Graces”, “Mortality”, “Britannia”, “British Queen”, “Happy Return”, “Odd Fellow”, “Band of Hope”, Florence Nightingale”, “Grace Darling” and “Robin Hood”, with items of popular culture.

-that were cleaned and restored by Norman Stevens, who also made three sign boards for outside the museum, and painted a beautiful replica of the “Skylark” backboard.
+We had found many backboards of the pleasure boats: wonderful `examples of sign written folk art' that were cleaned and restored by Norman Stevens, who also made three sign boards for outside the museum, and painted a beautiful replica of the “Skylark” backboard.
 We had found and replaced some original boarding that had been in the arch, which John Lathom scraped back and grained to the pattern he found.
 This was all done at a time when Brighton Museum was remaking galleries of its own, and not least the “My Brighton Project”.

 At present, John Powell is engaged in making a replica of the figure-head that used to be on the Skylark before she was lost at Dunkirk.
 Finally John Roles, the Keeper of Local History is on hand to advise us as we move towards formal museum registration.